 RCI Banque's (RCI) Baa1 long-term deposit and senior unsecured debt ratings reflect (1) the bank's baa3 Baseline Credit Assessment (BCA) and Adjusted BCA; and (2) two notches of uplift under our Advanced Loss Given Failure (LGF) analysis, stemming from the large volume of senior long-term debt.
-The outlooks on the long-term deposit and senior unsecured debt ratings are positive, which is in line with the positive outlook on the parent company Renault S.A.
-(Renault; Baa3, positive).
+The outlook on the long-term deposit and senior unsecured debt ratings is positive (since 26 January 2018), which is in line with the positive outlook on the parent company Renault S.A.
+(Renault, Baa3 positive).

 RCI's BCA of baa3 is supported by the bank's role as a strategic captive for Renault and its sound risk management and financial fundamentals.
-Earnings streams are high and stable, credit losses on its retail and corporate exposures are low, and capitalisation is commensurate with the bank's risk profile.
+The bank's earnings streams are high and stable, credit losses on its retail and corporate exposures are low and capitalisation is commensurate with its risk profile.

 At the same time, the BCA is constrained by the bank's lack of business diversification and large exposures to car dealers.
-Moreover, we factor in RCI's high reliance on confidence-sensitive wholesale funding, although somewhat mitigated by the absence of maturity transformation and the collection of online deposits which represent one-third of the bank's funding.
+Moreover, we factor in RCI's high reliance on confidence-sensitive wholesale funding, although it is somewhat mitigated by the absence of maturity transformation and the collection of online deposits, which represent one-third of the bank's funding.